 Create Professional Career Opportunities

-Our graduate programs also will prepare you to be a critical and creative scholar, as well as an ethical and just leader with a global perspective who puts knowledge into transforming action.
+Our graduate programs also will prepare you to be a critical and creative scholar.
+Creating ethical and just leaders with a global perspective.
+Our graduate programs give you the power to turn knowledge into transformable action.

 - Master of Arts in Education – options available for a professional development master’s, earning a reading license or Waldorf Teacher Certification, or specializing in urban education

-- Master of Arts in English – concentrations in writing for children and young adults, creative writing, professional writing and broad-based writing
+- Master of Arts in English – concentrations in professional and new media writing, and creative writing

 - Master of Business Administration (MBA) – an accelerated degree program tracks in general management and health systems leadership